existential_freedom_meaning_isolation_death.jpeg

 Online or In-Person

-You can attend sessions in-person if you live locally in Glasgow, or online via Microsoft Teams if you live elsewhere in the world.
+You can attend sessions in-person if you live locally in Glasgow, or online if you live elsewhere in the world.
 Appointments are booked the same way via the Appointments page.

 I work online with patients from all over the world* including all parts of the UK, Europe, Canada, New Zealand, Australia and other places where English-speaking patients reside or travel.
-Wherever you live in the world and however you are travelling you can receive effective help and professional support at home or on the move: all you need is a laptop or smartphone with Microsoft Teams installed.
+Wherever you live in the world and however you are travelling you can receive effective help and professional support at home or on the move: all you need is a laptop or smartphone.

 Logo of a white tree with many leaves on a black background, with text underneath that reads 'existential-analysis.com' and 'Psychotherapy & Analysis In-Person and Online'.